 Use your mouse to look around and up and down.
-You can also zoom in and out with your mouse wheel.

 This telescope built by George Calver in 1883, which was extensively modified in the mid 20th century to a Schmidt design, was returned to its original Newtonian configuration, fitted with a new drive, and rehoused in a new dome.